 The series wrapped up in 1994 in Police Academy: Mission to Moscow. »

 The original seven film series followed a group of quirky, unexceptional police recruits tasked with bringing law and order to the mean city streets.

 The new film is expected to retain the iconic theme music but will otherwise reboot the series with various fresh-faced comedians as a new batch of recruits.

 Source: THR »

 - Garth Franklin

-New Line Cinema is entrusting its Police Academy franchise to first-time director Scott Zabielski.
-Zabielski has helmed episodes of Comedy Central's Tosh.0 and is a reserve police officer in West Hollywood.
-Original producer Paul Maslansky is back for the new iteration, which aims to reboot the seven-film comedy series about a ragtag group of police recruits who repeatedly are called to help save the city.
-The first film, released in 1984 by Warner Bros., starred Steve Guttenberg as Mahoney, the group's leader.
-The last film in the series was 1994's Mission to Moscow.
-The series grossed
+Keegan-Michael Key and Jordan Peele, best known for sketch comedy show Key & Peele, have signed on to produce New Line Cinema's Police Academy reboot.
+Original producer Paul Maslansky is back for the new iteration, which aims to remake the seven-film comedy series about a ragtag group of police recruits who repeatedly are called to help save the city.
+Sam Brown is overseeing for New Line.
+Story: Key and Peele: 'Lorne Michaels Has a History of Relating to White Men' (Q&A) The first film, released in 1984 by Warner Bros., starred Steve Guttenberg as Mahoney, the group's leader.
+The

 IMDb.com, Inc. takes no responsibility for the content or accuracy of the above news articles, Tweets, or blog posts.
 This content is published for the entertainment of our users only.
 The news articles, Tweets, and blog posts do not represent IMDb's opinions nor can we guarantee that the reporting therein is completely factual.
 Please visit the source responsible for the item in question to report any concerns you may have regarding content or accuracy.See our NewsDesk partners